jbrucker/jbrucker.github.io/solar-panels-and-load.md

 ### If Solar Panels produce more power than the load can accept, what effect does it have on health of the solar panels?

+---

 ### Answer

 In general, **solar panels are not harmed** when they produce more power than the connected load can accept.
 However, the **overall system behavior and protection mechanisms** determine how that excess power is managed.
 Here's a technical breakdown:

----

 ### 1. Photovoltaic (PV) Panel Characteristics

 Solar panels are **current-limited voltage sources**.
-Their output depends on sunlight, temperature, and the **electrical load presented to them**.
+Their output depends on sunlight, temperature, and the **electrical load connected to them**.
 Importantly:

 * If no load or a limited load is present, the panel voltage rises toward its **open-circuit voltage (Voc)**.
 * If the system can't draw the full power (e.g., battery is full or grid-tied inverter limits export), **the current draw reduces**.